Kiss with a Fist: Background

 "Kiss with a Fist" first appeared with the same lyrics under the name "Happy Slap" on Ashok's (Florence Welch's previous band) first (and only) album Plans.
 "Kiss with a Fist" was originally released as a non-album single and was later finalised as track number five on Lungs.
-It is significantly the shortest track on the album and was co-written by Florence Welch herself along with Isabella Summers (who co-wrote the majority of the songs on the album with Florence) and Matt Allchin.
+It is significantly the shortest track on the album and was co-written by Florence Welch herself along with Isabella Summers (who co-wrote the majority of the songs on the album with Welch) and Matt Allchin.
 The song is in an indie garage-rock style and features Christopher Lloyd Haiden on drums, Robert Ackroyd on bass guitar and Tim McCall on guitar.
 The track was both recorded and mixed by Richard Flack with producer, former Pulp bassist Steve Mackey (renowned for his work with M.I.A.) credited as a co-mixer as well.

 Originally, a great deal of confusion surrounded the song's meaning.
-With lyrics such as "broke your jaw once before", "split your blood upon the floor", "you smashed a plate over my head", "you gave a kick" and "I gave a slap" - the song was thought by many to be based on domestic violence, which Florence denies.
+With lyrics such as "broke your jaw once before", "split your blood upon the floor", "you smashed a plate over my head", "you gave a kick" and "I gave a slap" - the song was thought by many to be based on domestic violence, which Welch denies.

-Florence explained the song's meaning on her MySpace:
+Welch explained the song's meaning on her MySpace:

 "Kiss with a Fist" is NOT a song about domestic violence.

 It is about two people pushing each other to psychological extremes because they are fighting but they still love each other.
 The song is not about one person being attacked, or any actual physical violence, there are no victims in this song.

 Sometimes the love two people have for each other is a destructive force.
 But they can't have it any other way, because it's what holds them together, they enjoy the drama and pushing each other's buttons.